-- 7.1.4 When operating in Australian airspace, or on reaching the Australian FIR boundary if inbound to Australia, pilots of Mode 3A transponder-equipped aircraft must squawk the assigned temporary discrete code for that flight sector, or if not assigned a temporary discrete code, the appropriate non-discrete code from the following listing, unless advised otherwise by ATS: - Civil flights in classes A, C and D airspace, or IFR flights in Class E airspace 3000 Civil IFR flights in Class G airspace 2000 b.
-Civil VFR flights in classes E or G airspace 1200 C d.
-Military flights in classes A. C. D or E airspace 5000 Military flights in Class G airspace 6000 Р Civil flights in Class G over water at a distance greater than 15NM from shore.
-4000 Civil flights engaged in littoral surveillance 7615 h.
+7.1.4 When operating in Australian airspace, or on reaching the Australian FIR boundary if inbound to Australia, pilots of Mode 3A transponder-equipped aircraft must squawk the assigned temporary discrete code for that flight sector, or if not assigned a temporary discrete code, the appropriate non-discrete code from the following listing, unless advised otherwise by ATS:

+ionowing isting, unless advised otherwise by ATS. a.
+Civil flights in classes A, C and D airspace, or IFR flights in Class E airspace 3000 b.
+Civil IFR flights in Class G airspace 2000 C. Civil VFR flights in classes E or G airspace 1200 d.
+Military flights in classes A, C, D or E airspace 5000 e.
+Military flights in Class G airspace 6000 f.
+Civil flights in Class G over water at a distance greater than 15NM from shore.
+4000 g.
+Civil flights engaged in littoral surveillance 7615 h.
 Ground testing by aircraft maintenance staff 2100 i.
-Flights operating at aerodromes (in lieu of a, b, or c. when assigned by ATC) 0100 - j.
-RPAS in all classes of airspace and when instructed to enable transponder 7000 7.1.5 Pilots of flights that will require a SIS and/or a clearance into controlled airspace, and for which a - 7.1.5 Pilots of nights that will require a SIS and/or a clearance into controlled airspace, and for which a discrete code has already been coordinated, must select that code immediately prior to making their SIS/clearance request. - 7.1.6 A pilot must not operate the identification function (SPI) unless requested by ATC. - 7.1.7 Flights assigned a temporary discrete SSR code by ATS must squawk that code until termination of the flight sector, unless advised otherwise by ATS.
-If not assigned a discrete code, the appropriate generic code must be used. - 7.1.8 A pilot operating a Mode 3A/C transponder at a radar controlled aerodrome must: - a. on departure, leave the transponder selected to STANDBY until entering the departure runway; and - b. on arrival, select the transponder to STANDBY or OFF as soon as practicable after landing. - 7.1.9 A pilot operating a Mode S transponder must: - a.
+Flights operating at aerodromes (in lieu of a, b, or c. when assigned by ATC) 0100 i PPAS in all classes of airspace and when instructed to enable transponder 7000 j.
+RPAS in all classes of airspace and when instructed to enable transponder 7000

+7.1.5 Pilots of flights that will require a SIS and/or a clearance into controlled airspace, and for which a discrete code has already been coordinated, must select that code immediately prior to making their SIS/ clearance request.

+7.1.6 A pilot must not operate the identification function (SPI) unless requested by ATC.

+7.1.7 Flights assigned a temporary discrete SSR code by ATS must squawk that code until termination of the flight sector, unless advised otherwise by ATS.
+If not assigned a discrete code, the appropriate generic code must be used.

+7.1.8 A pilot operating a Mode 3A/C transponder at a radar controlled aerodrome must:

+- a. on departure, leave the transponder selected to STANDBY until entering the departure runway; and - b. on arrival, select the transponder to STANDBY or OFF as soon as practicable after landing. - 7.1.9 A pilot operating a Mode S transponder must: - a.
 Enter the aircraft's identification that corresponds exactly to the Aircraft Identification shown in Item 7 of the flight notification filed with air traffic control for the flight; for those aircraft that are capable of reporting Aircraft Identification.
-The ICAO defined format for entry of the Aircraft Identification shall be used except for domestic operations when VH is not to be entered on the flight notification. (e.g. VOZ123D, REX638, QFA842, VHQFO (international), FDA...) - On receipt of ATC clearance, or requesting the earlier of Push Back or Taxi, select TA/RA/XPDR/ON AUTO as applicable. - Note 1: If AUTO mode is not available Select ON (e.g. XPDR) and assigned Mode A code. - Note 2: Australia does not require TA/RA to be de-selected while aircraft is on ground. - c.
+The ICAO defined format for entry of the Aircraft Identification shall be used except for domestic operations when VH is not to be entered on the flight notification. (e.g. VOZ123D, REX638, QFA842, VHQFO (international), FDA...) - b.
+On receipt of ATC clearance, or requesting the earlier of Push Back or Taxi, select TA/RA/XPDR/ON AUTO as applicable.

+Note 1: If AUTO mode is not available Select ON (e.g. XPDR) and assigned Mode A code.

+Note 2: Australia does not require TA/RA to be de-selected while aircraft is on ground.

+- c.
 When parked and shutting down engines, select STANDBY. - d.
-For Mode S equipped aircraft taxiing without flight plan, the appropriate Mode A code according to paragraph 7.1.4 should be selected and the aircraft identification entered exactly as the call-sign used in flight. - 7.1.10 Pilots must select the transponder to STANDBY before effecting an SSR code change and then return the transponder to ON/ALT.
+For Mode S equipped aircraft taxiing without flight plan, the appropriate Mode A code according to paragraph 7.1.4 should be selected and the aircraft identification entered exactly as the call-sign used in flight.

+7.1.10 Pilots must select the transponder to STANDBY before effecting an SSR code change and then return the transponder to ON/ALT.